exercism/cpp/concepts/vector-arrays/introduction.md

 ```

 Vectors usually need more space, as they allocate memory for further growth.
-You do not need to specify a size.
+You do not need to specify a size:

 ```cpp
 #include<vector>